Skip Ribbon Commands

 Residential

-Watering trees, shrubs, and flowers is permitted any day from 5:00 am to 9:00 am if using a sprinkler, or any time if hand watering or using drip irrigation.
-All hoses must have an automatic shut-off device.
+Watering trees, shrubs, and flowers is permitted any day from 5:00 am to 9:00 am if using an automatic or manual sprinkler, or any time if hand watering or using drip irrigation.
+Hoses must have an automatic shut-off nozzle.

 Non-residential

-Watering trees, shrubs, and flowers permitted any day from 4:00 am to 9:00 am if using a sprinkler, or any time if hand watering or using drip irrigation.
-All hoses must have an automatic shut-off device.
+Watering trees, shrubs, and flowers is permitted any day from 4:00 am to 9:00 am if using an automatic or manual sprinkler, or any time if hand watering or using drip irrigation.
+Hoses must have an automatic shut-off nozzle.

-These restrictions do not apply to the use of rain water, gray water, any forms of recycled water, or other sources of water outside the GVWD/municipal water supply system.
+See the full water restrictions for Stage 2.
+These restrictions do not apply to the use of rainwater, gray water, any forms of recycled water, or other sources of water outside the GVWD/municipal water supply system.

 Definitions